-- (9) A Ballot Designation which uses a word or words referring to a racial, religious or ethnic group or implies any ethnic or racial slurs or ethnically or racially derogatory language.
-CA Admin Code, Title 2, Division 7, § 20716(j)(1) - (10) If the candidate is a member of the clergy, the candidate may not make reference to his/her specific denomination.
-However, the candidate may use his/her clerical title as a ballot designation (e.g. Rabbi, Pastor, Minister, Priest, Bishop, Deacon, Monk, Nun, Imam, etc. CA Admin Code, Title 2, Division 7, § 20716(j)(2) - (11) Pursuant to Elections Code Section 13107(b)(7), the Secretary of State shall reject as unacceptable any proposed ballot designation which refers to any activity prohibited by law.
+- (7) A Ballot Designation indicating that a candidate is a member of the state or county central committee of a political party, or an officer of a state or county central committee of a political party, are improper, as such positions do not constitute elective county or state offices as specified in Elections Code § 13107(a)(1).
+A Member of the Central Committee may not use "Member of the Central Committee".
+CCR § 20712(e) - (8) A ballot designation which uses the name of any political party, whether or not it has qualified for recognized ballot status. § 13107(e)(5) - (9) A ballot designation which uses a word or words referring to a racial, religious or ethnic group or implies any ethnic or racial slurs or ethnically or racially derogatory CCR § 20716(j)(1) language. - (10) If the candidate is a member of the clergy, the candidate may not make reference to his/her specific denomination.
+However, the candidate may use his/her clerical title as a ballot designation (e.g. Rabbi, Pastor, Minister, Priest, Bishop, Deacon, Monk.
+Nun.
+Imam. etc).
+CCR § 20716(j)(2) - (11) Pursuant to section 13107(b)(7), the Secretary of State shall reject as unacceptable any proposed ballot designation which refers to any activity prohibited by law.
 Unlawful activity includes any activities, conduct, professions, vocations, or occupations prohibited by state or federal law.
+CCR § 20716(k)